kvasdopil/ui-gen/docs/MEMORY.md

 - UserAvatar positioning: Fixed position (`fixed top-4 right-4`) outside viewport-content div to avoid transform effects; prevents event propagation to avoid viewport interference
 - OAuth environment variables: Must not have trailing newlines when setting via Vercel CLI (use `echo -n`); `AUTH_URL` must match production domain exactly
 - Auth flow preservation: When 401 occurs, prompt and screenId are saved to IndexedDB; after auth, screen is selected and generation auto-retries; pending prompts are cleared after restoration
+- Deletion functionality: Screens and conversation points can be deleted from the UI, and deletions are persisted to the database
+  - Screen deletion: `handleScreenDelete` in `page.tsx` calls `storage.deleteScreen()` which calls `DELETE /api/screens/:id`
+  - Conversation point deletion: `handleDeletePoint` in `Screen.tsx` calls `storage.deleteDialogEntry()` which calls `DELETE /api/screens/:id/dialog/:dialogId`
+  - Dialog entry IDs are included in API responses and preserved in `ConversationPoint.id` field for deletion operations
+  - Deletions update local state immediately for responsive UI, then persist to database via API calls
+- Toast notifications: Custom toast system in `src/components/ui/toast.tsx` - uses `isMounted` state to prevent hydration mismatches (returns `null` during SSR, only renders after client-side hydration completes)